-Before you enter the room and sit down for your interview, you should take some time to reflect on your own abilities in these areas and how to demonstrate and discuss them.
+Before interview season arrives, you should take some time to reflect on your abilities and be prepared to discuss them.
 You should be practiced in articulating your thoughts about common interview topics and, more importantly, your reasons for wanting to become a doctor.

 1. Understand your audience and the dynamics of the interview process